-Connected home technology can do a lot of things, from reminding you to feed your pets to conserving energy and saving money by monitoring your heating/cooling systems, but one of the best aspects of the home automation industry is an improved ability to keep your family and home safe.
+Connected home technology can do a lot of things, from reminding you to feed your pets to conserving energy and saving money by monitoring your heating/cooling systems, but one of the best aspects of the home automation industry is an improved ability to keep your family and home safe through the use of smart home features.
 When you’re considering what smart lock to purchase, it’s important to know your options.
 The two main types of smart lock are either Bluetooth-only locks, or connect with your home internet connection via Wi-Fi.
 It’s important to note that locks with Wi-Fi do offer more functions, but are intrinsically less safe due to their constant connection to the web.
 Because of this, Bluetooth locks are more secure, but often offer less features than their Wi-Fi locking counterparts.
-With this in mind, once you start looking at smart locks, here are some of the best high-tech locks available: Bluetooth
+With this in mind, once you start looking at smart locks, here are some of the best high-tech locks available:

 - August Smart Lock – CNET calls it the best smart lock available, and August offers clean looks, strong user management, and convenient automated features.
 It’s one of the more expensive smart locks available, but it also offers an advantage over many other devices: August works with your existing deadbolt and keyset, rather than forcing you to replace all your lock hardware.
 It’s also compatible with Nest.

 - Kwikset Kevo – Kwikset’s Kevo smart locks don’t look very different than your standard deadbolt—a ring of blue lights is the only substantial aesthetic difference.
 These smart locks work by touch, and tapping it unlocks your door as long as your smartphone or key fob is nearby.
 Each Kevo lock comes to you with 2 physical keys, 2 electronic, and free, unlimited 24-hr guest keys.
 You can also purchase extra eKeys for $1.99 within the Kevo app.